-AEMO treats new regulated DC links in parallel with other AC circuits in the same manner as existing DC links in parallel with other AC circuits.
+AEMO treats new regulated DC links in parallel with other AC circuits in proportion to the maximum capabilities of the DC and AC circuits.
+AEMO uses different ratios where the capabilities are not the same in each direction. in the same manner as existing DC links in parallel with other AC circuits.

-5.5.4 Interconnector limits
+5.5.4.
+Interconnector limits